|

 tolerant than Argentine and adapted to a wider range of soils.
 Deep root system, high

 traffic density, used for forage, hay and seed production.
-Slower to establish than many
+It is slower to establish than many

 warm season grasses.
 Responds well to water and fertilization when available.